The Ordering Service¶

 BatchTimeout parameters, to be exact).
 The blocks are

 then saved to the orderer’s ledger and distributed to all peers that have joined

 the channel.
 If a peer happens to be down at this time, or joins the channel

 We’ll see how this block is processed by peers in the third phase.

 It’s worth noting that the sequencing of transactions in a block is not necessarily the same as the order received by the ordering service, since there can be multiple ordering service nodes that receive transactions at approximately the same time.
 What’s important is that the ordering service puts the transactions into a strict order, and peers will use this order when validating and committing transactions.

 This strict ordering of transactions within blocks makes Hyperledger Fabric a little different from other blockchains where the same transaction can be packaged into multiple different blocks that compete to form a chain.
 In Hyperledger Fabric, the blocks generated by the ordering service are final.
 Once a transaction has been written to a block, its position in the ledger is immutably assured.
 As we said earlier, Hyperledger Fabric’s finality means that there are no ledger forks — validated transactions will never be reverted or dropped.

 We can also see that, whereas peers execute smart contracts and process transactions, orderers most definitely do not.
 Every authorized transaction that arrives at an orderer is mechanically packaged in a block — the orderer makes no judgement as to the content of a transaction (except for channel configuration transactions, as mentioned earlier).

 At the end of phase two, we see that orderers have been responsible for the simple but vital processes of collecting proposed transaction updates, ordering them, and packaging them into blocks, ready for distribution.

 Phase three: Transaction Validation and Commitment¶

-The third phase of the transaction workflow involves the distribution and subsequent validation of blocks from the orderer to the peers, where they can be applied to the ledger.
+The third phase of the transaction workflow involves the distribution and subsequent validation of blocks from the orderer to the peers, where they can be committed to the ledger.